coal-rock/Pantheon/README.md

 </div>

 > [!WARNING]
-> Panthon is very much still in pre-release software!
+> Panthon is very much still pre-release software!
 >
 > If you're thinking about employing this in a competition environment, please feel free to reach out for help with deployment or with any issues that may arise, we're happy to help :)

 ## About
-**Pantheon** is a C2 Adversary Emulation Framework written entirely in Rust, striving to be *painlessly interactive*, *performant*, and *portable*.
+**Pantheon** is a C2 Adversary Emulation Framework written entirely in Rust.
+It strives to be *painlessly interactive*, *performant*, and *portable*.

 ## Components